Kris (KRIS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kris Historical Price

-According to the latest data gathered on Kris live price page, the current price of Kris is 0.00008538USD.
-The circulating supply of Kris(KRIS) is 1.00B KRIS , giving it a market capitalization of $85.31K.
+According to the latest data gathered on Kris live price page, the current price of Kris is 0USD.
+The circulating supply of Kris(KRIS) is 1.00B KRIS , giving it a market capitalization of $87.71K.

 The Kris Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KRIS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.